Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-Once the r~process reaches $n_s\approx 1$, there is an important change in the dynamics.
-Nuclei start to compete for the few available neutrons and the effective neutron lifetime decreases dramatically, see Eq.~\eqref{eq:taunvstaung}.
+Once the r-process reaches $n_s\approx 1$, there is an important change in the dynamics.
+Nuclei start to compete for the few available neutrons and the effective neutron lifetime decreases dramatically, see Eq.~\eqref{eq:taunvstaung} and Fig.(\ref{fig:atevol}).
 The neutron lifetime increases again once the $\beta$-decay timescale becomes shorter than the $(n,\gamma)$ timescale, resulting in a more gradual decline of $n_s$ at later times.
 The evolution after $n_s \lesssim 1$ is known as r-process freeze-out.
 During this phase, the timescales of neutron captures and $\beta$-decays become similar.
 It is precisely the competition between neutron captures and $\beta$-decays (often followed by neutron emission) during the decay to stability that is responsible of smoothing the r-process abundances.
 Just before the freeze-out the abundances exhibit strong oscillations versus mass number.
 However, after freeze-out they are rather smooth in agreement with the solar system r-process abundances.
-This is a characteristic feature of the r~process when compared with the s~process.
-In this case, there is never a competition between $\beta$-decays and neutron captures and hence the abundances show strong sensitivity on $A$.
+This is a characteristic feature of the r-process when compared to the s-process.
+In the latter case, there is (almost) never a competition between $\beta$-decays and neutron captures and hence the abundances show a strong sensitivity on $A$.